 - Break down the basics of the most common business types

-- Look at the 3 business types that are often the most profitable
+- Look at the three business types that are often the most profitable

-- Find out how to get started in one of the three most profitable business models
+- Find out how to get started in one of the three most profitable business ideas and how to make money online

 Honestly, the options are limitless, but most people tend to gravitate to one of the more common options.

 Not all online businesses are created equally though, and depending on your goals what works for one person might not work for another.

 I’ll break down the seven most common online business ideas that you can start for cheap, and then discuss what I believe the most profitable three are.
 (If you’re looking for more inspiration, check out these business ideas for women.)

 Online coaching is a common entryway into entrepreneurship.
-It usually means trading your time for money and meeting either 1-on-1 or in a group to walk clients through a specific topic.
+It usually means trading your time for money and meeting either one-on-one or in a group to walk clients through a specific topic.

 To be an online coach, all you really need is something to teach and a solid marketing plan.
 Coaches can cover topics from health and fitness to meditation and art creation.
 If you’ve got a skill, you can get coaching clients and make money.

 Coaching online is great because you can reach a larger audience than you’d be able to with a local business, and you can automate large parts of your business—meaning working full time is not required.

 As far as a marketing plan goes, this is where people tend to have to make an investment.